ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}
-undertone spawns Extmpore as a managed OS process, starts a TCP client, and optionally starts Open Sound Control clients and servers.
+undertone spawns the `extmpore` binary as a managed OS process, starts a TCP client, and optionally starts Open Sound Control clients and servers.

-All of this goes into a supervision tree that will restart these components, should one push them beyond their limits -- all without crashing the Erlang VM.
+All of these goe into a supervision tree that will restart these components, should one or more of them be pushed beyond their limits -- all without crashing the Erlang VM.

 {{% /note %}}